Bournemouth University alumni died from cardiac arrest caused by an accidental overdose

 The 28-year-old, who received a first class degree in forensic computing and networking at BU, was found unresponsive at his home in Poole after taking a mix of recreational drugs that caused severe brain injury.

-An inquest was held at Bournemouth Town Hall on the 10th October, where friends said that Jack was a “happy, positive person” with a “good job” in AI.
+An inquest was held at Bournemouth Town Hall on the 10th October, where friends said that Jack was a “happy, positive person” with a “good job” in AI, but took drugs on a regular basis.

-After suffering a suspected seizure, Jordan called an ambulance for Jack, who then had around seven seizures before emergency services arrived.
+Jordan called an ambulance and said Jack had around seven seizures before emergency services arrived.

-Debbie Rookes, assistant coroner for Dorset, said that paramedics arrived at the scene at around 4am on 28th of March where Jack was “unresponsive”.
+Debbie Rookes, assistant coroner for Dorset, said that paramedics arrived at the scene at around 4am on 28th of March where Jack was “grey and unresponsive”.

 Intensive care consultant at Poole Hospital, Dr James Keegan, said that Jack’s heart had stopped but was able to be restarted and he was taken to the hospital, where a CT scan revealed that he had suffered a “severe brain injury”.
 He was pronounced dead on the 31st of March.